HCI Bibliography : HCI Webliography : Accessibility Resources

 Our goal is to improve accessibility to online learning opportunities for all people; in particular to improve accessibility for individuals with disabilities who currently may have a difficult time getting access to postsecondary online learning opportunities.

-37. World Institute on Disability United States, California, Oakland
+35. World Institute on Disability United States, California, Oakland

 "an international public policy center dedicated to carrying out cutting-edge research on disability issues and overcoming obstacles to independent living."

-Copyright © 2008 Gary Perlman
+Copyright © 2018 Gary Perlman

-Online papers on accessible software.
+PAPERS : Online papers on accessible software

-View full records on "papers" | Suggest-a-Link on "papers"
+View full records on "papers" | Suggest-a-Link by sending mail to director@hcibib.org

-2. Accessibility for Web Developers United Kingdom, London
+1. Accessibility for Web Developers United Kingdom, London

 Gez Lemon 2003-09-21 Developer Fusion james@vbweb.co.uk